oist/Usiigaci/README.md

 1. Windows 10 64 bit on Alienware 15 with GTX 1070 8GB
 2. Linux 64 bit on Alienware 15 with GTX1070 8GB or with a GTX 1080Ti 11GB in an Alienware graphics amplifier
 3. Windows 7 64 bit on Dell Precision Workstation T7810 with Quadro M4000
+4. Ubuntu 16.04 on Dell Precision Workstation T7810 with Quadro M4000

 We see a high efficiency on running Usiigaci in a linux machine.